kishorekumar007/GIFit/README.md

 Do you have an app to search, store a favourite or share GIFs with your friends?
 GIFit app resolves your need with a simple UI.

+## Configure Project

+After you download this project, just go to your folder and do pod install.

 ## First Look